dlh01/dave-wpstarterkit/README.markdown

 -   `WP_SITEURL` is predefined to include the `wordpress` directory.
     Otherwise, WordPress won't know to look in `wordpress` for the installation files when you first navigate to the root directory.
-    Note that defining `WP_SITEURL` also locks the setting in the Dashboard but does not also change the database value.
+    `WP_HOME` is predefined so that your site's home page isn't at `/wordpress`.
+Note that these definitions lock the associated settings in the Dashboard but do not also change the database values.
 For more information, [see the Codex][5].

     If you remove the `WP_SITEURL` definition before installation, you will get a 404 at your_url.com; just browse to